-A digital wallet or E-wallet is a mobile application which allows people to store their money in an online wallet, which they can then use for various digital transactions directly from the wallet or from the added debit card.
+A digital wallet or E-wallet is a mobile application that allows people to store their money in an online wallet, which they can then use for various digital transactions directly from the wallet or from the added debit card.
 You need to enter all of the card information into the E-wallet app.
-The information will be encrypted and you will only be able to use the wallet when you unlock your device and authorize.
-E-wallet is a substitution for your physical wallet, a blanket descriptor for a range of technologies that let you get lots of things done.
+The information will be encrypted and you will only be able to use the wallet when you unlock your device and authorize it.
+An E-wallet is a substitution for your physical wallet, a blanket descriptor for a range of technologies that let you get lots of things done.

 Digital wallets can have a web version, mostly used by businesses for analytics.
 However, the mobile version is the most popular.